Dr Victoria J Gallagher

 - Phone: 919-515-1806

-Dr. Gallagher has received over $220,000 in research funding and scholarly awards.
-Her research has been funded by external agencies including the North Carolina Humanities Council and the Engineering Information Foundation.
+Dr. Gallagher has received over $450,000 in research funding and scholarly awards.
+Her research has been funded by external agencies including the National Endowment for the Humanities, the North Carolina Humanities Council and the Engineering Information Foundation.

 Gallagher, V. J. and Kalin, J. “Collected Debris of Public Memory: Commemorative Genres andthe Mediation of the Past.”
 In C. Miller and A. R. Kelly, (Eds.)
 Emerging Genres in New Media Environments.
 (Palgrave MacMillan), 2016.